mapme-initiative/mapme.biodiversity/cran-comments.md

   and against the development and old-release of R on Ubuntu using GitHub Actions.

 * R CMD check on the aforementioned configurations produced no warnings nor notes.

+* URLs in the userguide vignette are now fully specified as requested by CRAN review